DISPLAY BRANDING & RETARGETING

 Demand – Advertising demand; entities that wish to buy ad space and display creatives.

-Demand Side Platofrm (DSP) – A technology platform that provides centralized and aggregated media buying from
+Demand Side Platofrm (DSP) – A technology platform that provides centralized and aggregated media buying from multiple sources including ad exchanges, ad networks and sell side platforms often leveraging real time bidding capabilities of these sources.
+Traffic Fuel is a demand side platform.

-Direct Media Buy – Pre-brokered agreements between an advertiser and publisher to deliver a certain amount of
+Direct Media Buy – Pre-brokered agreements between an advertiser and publisher to deliver a certain amount of specific inventory for a preset cost.

-specific and quantifiable.
+Direct Response – Term applied to marketing or advertising that is designed to solicit a direct response which is specific and quantifiable.
 In online display advertising, this can be clicking on ad, making a purchase, signing up for a newsletter, etc.

 Display Advertising – Online advertising is often divided into “display” and “search.”
 Display ads are images and search is text based.
 Display ads, sometimes referred to as banners, come in standardized ad sizes, and can include text, logos, pictures, or more recently, rich media.

-defined as a group of counties that made up a cohesive television market.
+DMA – Designated Market Area.
+(Sometimes called demographic metropolitan area.)
+A geographic area originally defined as a group of counties that made up a cohesive television market.
 May also stand for the Direct Marketing Association; see DMA OBA Compliance.

-specific and quantifiable.
+DR – Direct Response: Term applied to marketing or advertising that is designed to solicit a direct response which is specific and quantifiable.
 In online display advertising, this can be clicking on ad, making a purchase, signing up for a newsletter, etc.

-DSP – Demand Side Platform (DSP): A company that allows advertising clients to buy digital media on several
+DSP – Demand Side Platform (DSP): A company that allows advertising clients to buy digital media on several different selling systems or exchanges through one interface.

 Dynamic Ad Insertion – The process by which an ad is inserted into a page or player in response to a user’s request.